 It is possible that some lakes and ponds were not included in the database.
 If you know about a lake that is larger than 1 ha (0.01 km2) and is not in the database, or if you think you found an error, please let us know using the feedback button located on the right edge of this page.

-Lakes larger than 10 hectares, i.e. 10000 m2, are available in the NBN Gateway and the lake polygon is used to query the NBN Gateway.
-For lakes that are not in the NBN Gateway, the lake bounding box is used in the query.
+Lakes larger than 10 hectares, i.e. 10000 m2, are available in the NBN Atlas and the lake polygon is used to query the NBN Atlas.
+For lakes that are not in the NBN Atlas, the lake bounding box is used in the query.

-However, the NBN Gateway provides data at several spatial resolutions - squares with a side of 10, 2, 1, and 0.1 km.
-When you request NBN data from the lakes details page, the results will contain records from all squares intersected by the lake polygon (or by the lake bounding box if the lake is not available in the NBN Gateway).
+However, the NBN Atlas provides data at several spatial resolutions - squares with a side of 10, 2, 1, and 0.1 km.
+When you request NBN data from the lakes details page, the results will contain records from all squares intersected by the lake polygon (or by the lake bounding box if the lake is not available in the NBN Atlas).

 The lake details page allows you to visualize spatial coverage and resolution of a selected species in the map by clicking the 'Show on map' button next to the scientific name of that species.

-For improved access to biological records, please visit the NBN Gateway directly.
+For improved access to biological records, please visit the NBN Atlas directly.